empatheticbot/on-intersection-element/README.md

-# template-element
+# On Intersection Element

-Custom Element template project.
+Custom Element used to hide and show elements based on intersection with other elements.